Mevlutyildirim/labirent/README.md

-Labirent game written in react

-graph and djkstra algorithm used to generatize computer ai
+Labirent game, which a mouse try to find sortest path to the cheese. ı use  graph and djkstra algorithm to accomplish this task